countingstarch/geometry/README.md

 # object-and-door
 ...in which my program calculates whether something can fit into a door or not, with an interface (HTML).
+WIP.

 Created 2023-01-26 after a trip to the furniture store.
 Won't work with non-rectangular cuboids.
 (Maybe in another fork...)